samlaf/samlaf.github.io/_drafts/2025-07-04-config-as-code.md

 ---
-title:  Config As DSL Code: are we there yet?
+title:  "Config As DSL Code: are we there yet?"
 category: programming
 date:   2025-07-04
 ---

-# Config As DSL Code: are we there yet?

 [![image](https://hackmd.io/_uploads/r1ibBSg9Jg.png)](https://x.com/mipsytipsy/status/1184673208491864064)

 The 12 factor app approach has taught a generation of programmers to maintain [strict separation of config from code](https://12factor.net/config).
 It even further prescribed apps to keep their config as simple env var key-value pairs!

-That approach might have worked for simple heroku web-apps of the day, but single namespaced flat config file is clearly not the right way to manage large scale systems.
+That approach might have worked for simple Heroku web-apps of the day, but a single namespaced flat config file is clearly not the right way to manage large scale systems.

 We're in 2025, and misconfiguration is still the [largest source of production large-scale bugs](https://danluu.com/postmortem-lessons/).
 Rust is the future of safe programming, so clearly there's a way to do similar with config languages... right?